-According to Harvard Medical School, depression in women is about twice as common as depression in men.
+According to Inner Body Research, depression in women is about twice as common as depression in men.
 Women also suffer from higher rates of seasonal affective disorder, depressive symptoms in bipolar disorder, and dysthymia (chronic depression).
 Depression in women is different for every patient, but there are many factors that make them so susceptible to the condition.

 Factors Leading to Increased Depression in Women

 Several factors increase women’s vulnerability to depression, from environmental conditions to genetics.